elenakrittik/GodotXML/README.md

 All functions and attributes that are meant for use by you do not have `_` before their name and are also listed before any internal function.

-All other functions and attributes are **not meant** to be used by you, though you can edit them as you like thanks to the license.
+All other functions and attributes are **not meant** to be used by you, though of course you can edit them as you like.

 ## Roadmap

-- [ ] Allow dotted access for XMLNode's children;

-- [ ] Automatic detection and conversion of nodes' content type;

 - [ ] Setup automated tests.